a-chris/Reackathon/README.md

 # Reackathon Project

-Reackathon è una piattaforma per la gestione di hackathon sviluppata con React + Express + MongoDB + Typescript.
+Reackathon is a platform to bring toghether organizators and partecipants of hackathons built on top of React + Express + MongoDB + Typescript.
+The project has been developed for an exam at the University of Bologna.

-Autori: Christian Toscano - Giada Boccali
+Contributors: Christian Toscano - Giada Boccali